 circumstance.
 She stands as the sole exception among our pets in that it

 was Dr. Clary, and not Mrs. Clary, who brought her home.

 Bugz has two great pleasures in life: 1) to ride in the car with Mrs.

 Clary; and 2) to bark at Dr. Clary.
 Regarding the latter, she

 serves as a constant reminder of the need for gratitude in this life,

 particularly towards God who loved human beings enough to die for them,

 even those who bark at Him (i.e., all of us).

-is our latest canine addition - found on the side of the road by Mrs. Clary,
+was found on the side of the road by Mrs. Clary,

 who seems to have a knack for finding strays.
 Polly's